Information and advice on Brexit

 1.What are the timescales/when will we be leaving?

-The council will be continuing to engage with our partners and communities throughout the process to give advice and support where we can.
+The council will continue engaging with our partners and communities to give advice and support where we can.

 2. Will a no deal Brexit cause major traffic problems on local motorways?